-Before, during, and after his five-year-plus run as WWWF World Heavyweight Champion, Bob Backlund wrestled countless classics against many who, too, would make their indelible mark on the business.
+In the years leading up to, during, and after his five-year run as WWWF World Heavyweight Champion, Bob Backlund wrestled countless classics against many who, too, would leave an indelible mark on wrestling history.
+The following are ten of our favorite matches from this period and what it was like to witness these memorable events in person!

 I recently completed Bob Backlund’s autobiography, Backlund: From All-American Boy to Professional Wrestling’s World Champion.
 In it, Backlund gives a detailed description of his greatest opponents and matches.
 Reading about these feuds and matches brought back many memories going back forty-plus years of me seeing the champ live.